Tanishq-Vankudre/FlashPoint/README.md

 3) Configure environment variables

-Create a `.env` file at the project root and set your NewsAPI key:
+Create a `.env` file at the project root and set your GNewsAPI key:

 ```
 VITE_API_KEY=your_gnews_api_key_here